spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 A published blueprint cannot be moved back to draft state.
 You need to clone the blueprint, edit it and publish it.

+## Permissions

+Blueprints permissions are managed by [Spaces](../spaces/README.md).
+You can only create, update and delete a blueprint in a Space you have **admin** access to but can be read by anyone with **read** access to the Space.

+Once the blueprint is published and you want to create a stack from it, the **read** access will be enough as long as you have **admin** access to the Space where the stack will be created.

 ## How to create a Blueprint

 Choose `Blueprints` on the left menu and click on `Create blueprint`.
 As of now, we only support YAML format.
 The template engine will be familiar for those who used GitHub Actions before.